East Broad Street and Robinwood Avenue

-A second shopping center renovation had commenced in 1986.
+A second major shopping center renovation had commenced in 1986.
 The western store block was demolished and replaced by a new structure.
-This housed a 1-level (53,000 square foot) Big Bear supermarket.
-The relocated store opened October 31, 1987.
+This housed a 1-level (53,000 square foot) Big Bear supermarket, which opened on October 31, 1987.

 As the 50th anniversary of TOWN & COUNTRY CENTER approached, the Casto Company decided that a third renovation of the property was in order.
 A "Main Street USA" motif was used, with stores given new brick facades and awnings.
 The parking lot was also reconfigured.